ysyk2021/the-power-of-collaboration-in-effective-communication-encouraging-cooperation-and-synergy/src/chapter-1-2.md

-Chapter 1: Introduction: The Importance of Collaboration in Achieving Organizational Success
+The Importance of Collaboration in Achieving Organizational Success
 ============================================================================================

 Collaboration is a critical ingredient for achieving organizational success.
 In this chapter, we'll explore the importance of collaboration and how it can help organizations reach their goals.